 About the book

-This is a general overview of the book, and needs to condense what it’s about in a paragraph or two.
+This is a general overview of the book and needs to condense what it’s about in a paragraph or two.
 This probably makes or break your proposal.

-Other books on the market:
+Other books on the market

 What books have covered this ground, and what genre your book will sit in.
 Try and find something successful to compare your book to.

-Marketing opportunities for the book:
+Marketing opportunities for the book

-The publisher have to be able to promote your book in order to sell it, and so it’s vital that they know if you have a following as a writer, or if you have a great story that the media will love.
+The publisher has to be able to promote your book in order to sell it, and so it’s vital that they know if you have a following as a writer, or if you have a great story that the media will love.

-Publishers make money out of serial writers, and are more likely to go for you if you have lots of book ideas.
+Publishers make money out of serial writers and are more likely to go for you if you have lots of book ideas.
 I sold Psychovertical as the first of three books.

 Lastly flesh out the book by first giving the chapter names, followed by a fuller description of each chapter, so they understand the structure of the book.

-Once you have a cast iron proposal then send it off with a few chapters of your book to everyone you can.
+Once you have a cast-iron proposal then send it off with a few chapters of your book to everyone you can.

 Producing your book

 Try and get into a writing routine, and don’t get into the habit of micro editing every line as you write.
 Try and bash out the chapter in one go if you can.
 Leave it for 24 hours, then go back and do your weeding.
 Leave it a week and come back and polish it.
-By micro editing you can spend weeks on chapters.
+By micro editing, you can spend weeks on chapters.

 Also if something isn’t working - then bin it and start again.

 For most writers it takes time to get into the writing space, being about half an hour for me.
-Once there it’ll become a sacred place, were your thoughts and words run fast.
+Once there it’ll become a sacred place, where your thoughts and words run fast.
 Trying to achieve this state while doing anything else but writing is impossible.
-So go out the house, away from people you know, and the internet and find a place without distraction.
+So go out of the house, away from people you know, and the internet and find a place without distraction.

 Also giving your mind time to think without writing is also crucial, so long walks, runs and bikes are vital, in fact often the art of writing is not writing.

 Lastly writing is one of the simplest and most creative things we can do as human beings.
 It requires nothing more than a blank space and something to mark your thoughts.
-It can move and effect others more than any other medium.
+It can move and affect others more than any other medium.
 Best of all words are free, the only cost being the time of the reader.